adrian/upm-swing/README.txt

 History
 -------

-19-Dec-2005 : Version 1.0
+21-Dec-2005 : Version 1.0
-   First stable Release
+   This is first stable release of UPM.
+It's a bugfix release only and has no functional differences to version 1.0b1.
+Databases created with 1.0b1 are fully compatible with 1.0.

    Bugs Fixed
    [1375407] - Possible to change account name to existing account name